 The amount of time any drug remains in the body can vary based on individualized factors.
 I.E., body composition, lifestyle, etc. The half-life of Tramadol in moderate drug use is 5 and 9 hours.

 The half-life of Tramadol is dependent on the amount taken.
-Because of this, a higher dose of Tramadol can lead to a severe overdose that is difficult to reverse even with multiple doses of narcan.
+Because of this, a higher dose can lead to a severe Tramadol overdose that is difficult to reverse even with multiple doses of Narcan.

-Tramadol stays in the urine for 1 to 4 days.
+Urine tests can detect the presence of Tramadol in the system.
+Tramadol stays in the urine for 1 to 4 days (24 to 72 hours).

-Tramadol remains detectable in hair follicles for up to 90 days after the last use.
+It is still possible to detect Tramadol in hair follicles for up to 90 days after the last use.
 Hair tests are generally used to support urine test findings.
 Hair tests also increase the detection window as most drugs are flushed out of the system within a few days to a week.